The Vermont Electronic Health Record Incentive Program (EHRIP)

 Posting of EHRIP progress measures and reports, the Annual Report to CMS and links to data in report form at CMS.gov.

 The Electronic Health Record Incentive Payment program was established by the 2009 Health Information Technology for Economic and Clinical Health (HITECH) Act of the American Recovery & Reinvestment Act (ARRA).
 The program is designed to support providers during the period of health information technology transition and to improve the quality, safety and efficiency of patient health care through the use of electronic health records (EHRs).

 The Medicare and Medicaid EHR Incentive Programs provide incentive payments to eligible professionals, eligible hospitals and critical access hospitals as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.

-The U.S. Department of Health Services, the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator released the final rules providing the parameters and requirements for Stage 1 and Stage 2 of Meaningful Use in the Electronic Health Record Incentive Payment (EHRIP) program.
+The U.S. Department of Health Services, the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator released the final rules providing the parameters and requirements for Meaningful Use in the Electronic Health Record Incentive Payment (EHRIP) program.

 What is Meaningful Use?

 The potential benefits of electronic health records (EHRs) depend on how they are used.
 Meaningful Use is the set of standards defined by CMS that governs the use of EHRs by setting specific criteria for eligible providers and hospitals.
 Learn more about the Meaningful Use criteria for 2015 and beyond here.